Medical Reviewer

 • Dialectical Behavior Therapy (DBT): DBT blends mindfulness, acceptance, and behavior change strategies within a cognitive-behavioral framework.
 Initially developed for borderline personality disorder (BPD), DBT has evolved to address various mental health concerns, including addiction.
 It prioritizes skill acquisition in emotion regulation, interpersonal effectiveness, and distress tolerance.
 Therapists employ a blend of individual sessions, group training, coaching, and assignments to furnish individuals with coping mechanisms and foster emotional stability throughout treatment.

 • Motivational Interviewing (MI): MI focuses on enhancing motivation for behavior change.
-Therapists engage in collaborative discussions, displaying empathy and utilizing reflective listening techniques to aid individuals in aligning their actions with their aspirations.
-MI aims to empower individuals by strengthening their readiness and dedication to making substantial changes in their lives.
+Therapists engage in collaborative discussions, display empathy, and utilize reflective listening techniques to aid individuals in aligning their actions with their aspirations.
+MI empowers individuals by strengthening their readiness and dedication to making substantial life changes.

 • Contingency Management: Contingency management is a therapeutic strategy that employs rewards to incentivize desired behaviors, such as maintaining sobriety.
 Individuals are rewarded for meeting treatment milestones, such as attending sessions or passing drug tests.
 These incentives, which may consist of vouchers or prizes, are designed to boost motivation and promote adherence to treatment goals.